 And, I didn’t tape it off well enough.
 Rookie mistake!!

 I was SO upset.
 Do you see the faint turquoise color on the wrong side of the tape??
 I really didn’t know what to do.
 I didn’t want to paint the whole thing turquoise because that defeated the purpose of having an accent planter.
 And I couldn’t start over because I waited until the day before Mother’s Day.
 Crap.

 So I naturally whined to my husband who came up with a great idea.
 I had some chalkboard paint lying around (who doesn’t??) so we used that to paint over the turquoise section.

-You better believe that I taped the next pot with half a role of tape (not really).
+You better believe that I taped the next pot with half a roll of tape (not really).
 There was no way this one was getting messed up.